owncloud/ocis/ocis/migration.md

 <div style="break-after: page"></div>

 #### Notes
-Running the two systems in parallel requires additional maintenance effort.
+Running the two systems in parallel stage
 Try to keep the duration of this stage short.
-Until now, we only added services and made the system more complex. oCIS aims to reduce the maintenance cost of an ownCloud instance.
+Until now we only added services and made the system more complex. oCIS aims to reduce the maintenance cost of an ownCloud instance.
 You will not get there if you keep both systems alive.

 <div class="editpage">

 #### FAQ
 _Feel free to add your question as a PR to this document using the link at the top of this page!_

 </div>